Miike52/API-Selenium/README.md

 # API-Selenium
-Combining API and Selenium for Frontend / Backend validation
+Combining API and Selenium for Frontend / Backend validation.

 ## Overview
 This is a simple project that will demonstrate automated testing using Selenium for browser automation, and API testing using the `requests` library.